 Closing Sermon: Temporary to Eternal: Preparing the Church for the Ultimate Paradigm Shift - Phil Potter

 The conference will have considered in different contexts the importance and meaning of paradigm shift in moving from the steeple to the street, but the greatest shift of all is to see all that we’re doing here and now in the light of eternity.
 How much would we wrestle with and resist the changes that we need to make in our churches if we could only see them from heaven’s perspective?
-We will end the conference by stepping back, or rather above everything we have talked about, and reflect on the challenges we face in the context of heaven.
+We will end the conference by stepping back from, or rather above, everything we have talked about, and reflecting on the challenges we face in the context of heaven.

 From Strategic Planning to Discernment in Context - Graham Cray & Kristen Beckert